timm/lunatic/docs/num.md

     math.abs x-y
 ```

-This is Aha's distance calculation.
+This is [Aha's distance calculation](refs#Aha91).
 If any number is unknown,
 assume the worst and use the most distant possible value.
-Also, to comparing numbers from different scales, first `norm`alize them
+Also, before comparing numbers from different scales, first `norm`alize them
 them to the same 0..1 range.
 ## bayes